Is an Ivy League College for You?

 Yale University

-Test scores and percentages are courtesy of the College Board; scores represent the middle 50% of first-year students at each school.
+Test scores are courtesy of the National Center for Education Statistics; scores represent the middle 50% of first-year students at each school.
+Percentages are from each school (2014 data).

 Improving Chances for Admission to Ivy League Colleges

-Only about 10% of applicants are accepted into Ivy League schools.
-So how do you pursue your desired major and earn your bachelors degree at one of these schools?
+Only about 8.75% of applicants are accepted into Ivy League schools.
+So how do you pursue your desired major and earn your bachelor's degree at one of these schools?
 Work hard, test well and find ways to set yourself and your application apart from the pack.
 Here are some key ways to do this:

 - Participate in school clubs – taking a leadership role in an established club or starting your own club are great ways to show your initiative.